edgelesssys/constellation/rfc/015-trusted-kubernetes-images.md

-# RFC XXX: Trusted Kubernetes Container Images
+# RFC 015: Trusted Kubernetes Container Images

 Kubernetes control plane images should be verified by the Constellation installation.